 Rackham seeks to support students working on dissertations that are unusually creative, ambitious, and impactful.
-These fellowships are awarded to outstanding PhD students who will complete their dissertation in the year in which they hold the fellowship AND who will complete the doctorate within six (6) years of beginning their program (excludes any time spent on an approved leave of absence).
+These fellowships are awarded to outstanding PhD students who will complete their dissertation in the year in which they hold the fellowship AND who will complete the doctorate within six (6) years of beginning their program.

-Award: Eighty-two (82) Rackham Predoctoral Fellowships will be available for 2019-2020 Approximately 240 students are nominated each year.
+Award: Eighty-two (82) Rackham Predoctoral Fellowships will be available for 2020-2021 Approximately 240 students are nominated each year.
 SEAS may nominate up to three (3) students.
-Award consists of candidacy tuition and required fees, GradCare health insurance, Dental Option 1, and a stipend of $32,640 (currently) for a maximum of 12 months.
+The award consists of candidacy tuition and required fees, GradCare health insurance, Dental, and a stipend of $32,669 (currently) for a maximum of 12 months.